-Training will take place over a period of seven weeks (one week off due to Family Day on February 17th, and another on March 16th due to March break), delivered through a two-hour webinar on Monday evening from 6pm to 8pm AST.
+Training will take place over a period of seven weeks (one week off due to Family Day on February 17th, and another on March 16th due to March break), delivered through a webinar on Monday evening from 6pm to 9pm AST.
 The week prior to each session, participants will be required to complete a set of readings and reflective exercises.
 These should not take longer than one hour to complete.

 Those who are interested in participating in the training, please submit a completed application form to email@example.com by December 18, 2020.
 Contact firstname.lastname@example.org if you have any questions.